Confusion (New Order song): Music video

 The video for the single features live footage of the band in concert, intercut with images of nightlife in New York City, specifically at the "Fun House", and producer Arthur Baker and DJ John "Jellybean" Benitez at work.

 Other versions

 An edit of the Rough Mix represents the single on the 2005 compilation Singles.
 A re-recorded "Confusion" as well as the original "Confusion Instrumental" appear on the group's 1987 Substance release.
 The track reappeared on the 1995 remix collection The Rest of New Order as an acid techno remix by Pump Panel, which was used in 1998 as part of the soundtrack for the film Blade.
-Samples from The Pump Panel remix are featured on the tracks "Play It Louder" by Randy Katana and "Phatt Bass" by Warp Bros and Aquagen.
+Samples from The Pump Panel remix are featured on the tracks "Operation Blade (Bass in the Place)" by Public Domain, "Play It Louder" by Randy Katana, and "Phatt Bass" by Warp Bros and Aquagen.
 The 2016 re-release of Singles includes the promo 7" edit of "Confusion".

+Critical reception

+Considered a disappointing follow-up to "Blue Monday" upon its release, the song has retrospectively gained critical acclaim.

+The Guardian placed the song 29th on their list of the 30 best New Order songs, with Alexis Peditris stating that its "improved with age", and that "its wholehearted, charmingly gauche embrace of electro illustrates the impact of New York’s nightlife on the band."